 The Risk Management Department monitors the creditworthiness of corporate and retail loan portfolios, monitors increases in risk and concentration levels to check compliance with limits set by the Board of Directors.
 Results are reported to the Audit Committee and the Board of Directors.
-Stress tests and scenario analyses are applied to the portfolio in order to measure the resilience of the Bank's capital against the risks, which the Bank may be exposed to due to credit risks strategy, market and liquidity risks are managed in consideration of legal regulations and internal limits.
+Stress tests and scenario analyses are applied to the portfolio in order to measure the resilience of the Bank's capital against the risks, which the Bank may be exposed to due to credit risks.